girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Lists/Readme.md

 ## What are LISTS ?
 <hr>

-- Lists are the preferred way to display items one after the other, instead of just using ```<br>``` tags.
+- Lists are the preferred way to display items one after the other, instead of just using `<br>` tags.

-- HTML lists allow us to group a set of related items in lists.
+- HTML lists allow users to group a set of related items in lists.

 - Lists are very helpful in conveying a set of either numbered or bullet points.

-- Lists are the formatting tool for the content of our web pages.
+- Lists are the formatting tool for the content of your web pages.

 - HTML lists are good from a structural point of view as they help create a well-structured, more accessible, easy-to-maintain document.